Presa Canario Temperament Info

-My suggestion to you is to find a good working line German Shepherd or Malinois and save yourself the heartache and stress of attempting to compete with a non traditional breed like the Presa Canario.
+My suggestion to you is to find a good working line German Shepherd or Malinois and save yourself the heartache and stress of attempting to compete with a nontraditional breed like the Presa.
 You will run into some significant problems if you try to work this breed in the sports more suited to herders.
 First, you will have a hard time finding a trainer willing, much less able to train your dog to a sport title.
 Secondly, you will have to have way more patience and persistence to train your Presa to a sport title than you would if you just went out and got a herder.
-Third, its very hard to find breeders who understand enough about sports to be able to identify a proper potential candidate for sports work.
+Third, it’s very hard to find breeders who understand enough about sports to be able to identify a proper potential candidate for sports work.
 Many may think they need to just pick you the hardest pup in the litter and that will be what you need.
-That will get you a dominant, hard ass protective Presa but it usually will not get you a sport dog.
-You need a breeder who is able to select you a dog that not only has nerve and courage but also has train ability and drive for a reward (food specifically).
+That will get you a dominant, hard-ass protective Presa Canario temperament, but it usually will not get you a sport dog.
+You need a breeder who is able to select you a dog that not only has nerve and courage but also has trainability and drive for a reward (food specifically).

 A Small Gene Pool and Test Breeding.

-The Presa Canario is first and foremost, a working breed.
-At Cabeza Grande Kennel, we strive for strong working temperament, soundness of body and as typically accurate dogs as possible.
+The Presa Canario temperament makes them first and foremost a working breed.
+At Cabeza Grande Kennel, we strive for a strong working temperament, soundness of body and as typically accurate dogs as possible.
 One of the first priorities we have as working dog owners, is control.
 No dog is worked or trained for PP or any other protection sport until advanced obedience has been completed.
 Our dogs are good workers, but not something the public needs to be afraid of.
 The essence of a true working dog is calm, confidence in crowd settings, watchful of strangers but accepting of those who mean no harm.
-Don't fall for the myth of the natural protector, ALL dogs need training to become effective and SAFE.
+Don’t fall for the myth of the natural protector, ALL dogs need training to become effective and SAFE.
 We also welcome any requests to see our dogs work.
-While we don't feel the Presa Canario always makes for a great competition sport dog, we do believe they make the perfect companion guardians.
+While we don’t feel the Presa Canario always makes for a great competition sport dog, we do believe they make the perfect companion guardians.
 Stable temperaments GUARANTEED!
+Contact us now.